AnthonissenBert/Notes/SlingshotDnD/Quests/The Haunting of Eldermere Tower.md

 # Level 1: The Fungus Infested Chamber

 - The first level is shrouded in an eerie mist with eerie glowing mushrooms.
-- The players must navigate through a maze of giant mushrooms and face off against [[Myconid]] guarding the way.
+- The players must navigate through a maze of giant mushrooms and face off against [[Myconid Sovereign]] guarding the way.
 - They also discover a puzzle involving mushroom spores that must be rearranged to open the path further up.

 Level 2: The Haunting Library